yanivam/react-svg-worldmap/README.md

 ## Usage

-Explore the example folder for a simple case for an end-to-end react app using the react-world-countries-map.
+Explore the example folder for a simple case for an end-to-end react app using the react-svg-worldmap.

 Here is a simple example: